-Being the youngest of four amongst a family of three boys had its ups and downs.
+Being the youngest of three amongst a family of two boys had its ups and downs.
 My father gave me everything I wanted and more.
 I was my mother’s life-size baby doll.
 She made sure I was dressed to impress even when we were not going anywhere.
 My paternal grandfather, whom all the grandchildren call Grandpa J, doted over me all the time.
 He spent more time teaching me life lessons than my parents did, although I will never admit that to them.

 My brothers have always been my self-appointed protectors, but only when we were in public.
 I received the blame for all mishaps at home.
 They knew our parents would not punish their baby girl for anything whatsoever.
 My brothers were always against any type of conflict.
 They would find a way to diffuse tension through negotiation or humor, except when anyone treated me poorly.
 They transformed from Mr. Hyde to Dr. Jekyll in an instant, and then all bets were off.